The Comeback (American football)

-The Comeback was a National Football League (NFL) game held on January 3, 1993, as part of the 1992–93 NFL playoffs.
-The Buffalo Bills overcame a 35–3 deficit to defeat the visiting Houston Oilers 41–38 in overtime and set the then-record for largest comeback in NFL history.
-Though surpassed by the Minnesota Vikings in 2022, the Bills' 32-point comeback remains the largest comeback in postseason history and the second largest overall.
-It was also the first time an NFL team with a lead of at least 30 points lost the game, and the only one until the aforementioned Colts–Vikings game in 2022.
+The Comeback or The Choke was a National Football League (NFL) game held on January 3, 1993, as part of the 1992–93 NFL playoffs.
+The Buffalo Bills overcame a 35–3 deficit to defeat the visiting Houston Oilers 41–38 in overtime and set a record for largest comeback in NFL history, until surpassed by the Minnesota Vikings in 2022.
+The Bills' 32-point comeback remains the largest comeback in postseason history and the second largest overall.
+It was also the first time an NFL team with a lead of at least 30 points lost the game.